Gallstones

 Symptoms of gallstones

-Most people with gallstones do not know they have them.
+About 4 in 5 of all people with gallstones do not develop any symptoms and do not know they have them.
 It is common to have stones in the gallbladder that cause no symptoms.
 Gallstones are often found when the tummy (abdomen) is scanned or X-rayed for other reasons.

-About one out of three people with gallstones develop symptoms or problems.
+About one out of five people with gallstones develop symptoms or problems.
 Symptoms are more likely to develop in smokers and women who have had a lot of children.
 Symptoms include:

 Jaundice.
 This is an uncommon complication of gallstones.
-It occurs if a gallstone comes out of the gallbladder but gets stuck in the bile duct.
+It occurs if a gallstone comes out of the gallbladder but causes blockage of the bile ducts.
 Bile then cannot pass into the gut and so seeps into the bloodstream.
 This causes yellowing of your skin or the whites of the eyes (jaundice).
 The stone may eventually be passed into the gut.
 However, it is common to need an operation to remove a gallstone which has become stuck in the bile duct.
 (Note: there are many other causes of jaundice apart from gallstones.)
 See the separate leaflet called Jaundice which provides more details.

 Blockage illustration